 Stage 2: Enaction (‘find out’)

-To move from question to solutions to actions, research and development for and with people needs to be participative and inclusive, involving inquiry-based learning and an understanding of the links between science and society.
+Enaction involves moving from questions to solutions.
+In doing so research and development for and with people needs to be participative and inclusive, involving inquiry-based learning and an understanding of the links between science and society.
 These include three perspectives:

 - Personal (What does it mean to me?);